You see 5,000 advertisements a day.

 What makes an ad design effective?

 Companies use advertising to draw their audience toward their product or service.
-They can’t just paste their name on every billboard and call it an ad.
-Or they can, but that may not be super effective.
+Brands can’t just paste their name on every billboard and call it an ad.
+Or they can, but that might not be super effective.

 This equation should be at the forefront of every advertiser’s mind.
 Understanding who you’re advertising to is crucial for an effective ad.
 But it’s only half of the equation.

 Graphic design drives advertising.
 It’s what catches our eyes and often draws us to the brand in the first place.
 A design has the ability to emit emotions from the viewer and then tie those to a brand.
-When done right, it can be very powerful.
+When an advertising agency does it right, those advertisements can be very powerful.

 Remember how we talked about seeing 5,000 ads a day?
 Here are a few things to bear in mind if you’re trying to make your ad worth remembering.